 He paused.

-“Sarcasm,” she said.
-“I don’t try to be strange.
+“That was sarcasm again,” she said.
+“I don’t ‘try’ to be strange.
 It just happens.”

 He looked at her.
 How had she ever been frightened of this man?
 How had she misunderstood?
 The look in his eyes, it wasn’t arrogance or emotionlessness.
 It was the look of a man who was trying very hard to understand the world around him.
 A simple earnestness.